SPUdeS/SPUdeS/README.md

 -	Round head self-tapping screws No3 (6x)

 #### <a id="Parts_solder"></a> Parts to solder
+Materials needed:  proto-board, headers, wires and soldering kit
--	PCB to power the 6 motors (proto-board, headers, wires and soldering kit)
+-	PCB to power the 6 motors

 #### <a id="Parts_print"></a> Parts to print
-Materials needed : a spool of PLA and access to a 3D printer.
+Materials needed: a spool of PLA and access to a 3D printer.
 -	[Platform](CADs/V2%20-%20HS422/Platform.SLDPRT)
 -   [Base](CADs/V2%20-%20HS422/Base%20V3.SLDPRT)
 -   [Microcontroller holder](CADs/V2%20-%20HS422/MicroController%20Holder.SLDPRT)